NUBIC/surveyor/README.md

         condition_C :q_2, "==", :a_3
         condition_D :q_2, "==", :a_4

-        <... other question, sections and such.
-See kitchen_sink_survey.rb for more... >
+        # ... other question, sections and such.
+See kitchen_sink_survey.rb for more.
      end

     end

 The survey above shows a couple simple question types.
 The first one is a "pick one" type with the "other" custom entry.
 The second question is a "pick any" type with the option to "omit".
 It also has a dependency where you can ask a follow up question based on how the user answered the previous question.
 Notice the way the dependency is defined as a string.
 This implementation supports any number of complex dependency rules so not just "A or B or C or D" but "A and (B or C) and D" or "!A or ((B and !C) or D)".
 The conditions are the letters used they are evaluated separately using the operators defined for "==","<>", ">=","<", (the usual stuff) the plugged in to the dependency rule and evaluated.
 See the example survey for more details.

 # Installation